yWorks/yfiles-for-html-demos/demos/style/htmllabel/README.md

 [You can also run this demo online](https://live.yworks.com/demos/style/htmllabel/index.html).

+# HTML Label Demo

 This demo shows how HTML can be used for rendering label texts using a custom label style implementation.

 Note that the visualizations in this demo do not work in Internet Explorer due to missing SVG `foreign object` support.
-HTML labels work in MS Edge but repainting has noticeable delays when zooming the viewport.

 ## HTML Label Editor